-Retaliation will not be tolerated against anyone individual who makes a good faith complaint about potential illegal or unethical conductor aviolation of any Law, Policy or the Code.
+Retaliation will not be tolerated against any individual who makes a good faith complaint about potential illegal or unethical conduct or a violation of any Law, Policy or the Code.
 Employees who report concerns they know are false may be subject to appropriate disciplinary action, up to and including termination of employment.